 This post is my mentor wish-list for Brenda Drake’s pitchwars contest.
 In it you’ll find a little about me, what I’m like, and what I’m looking for:

 I’m a native Texan but I’ve lived so long in the Pacific Northwest, I melt at temperatures past 85 degrees.
 I’m a caffeine addict in the recovery stages (as I’m recovering from a lack of caffeine this morning nicely), a fan of white mochas, and a belief that coffee is proof that god loves us and wants us to be productive.
 I write fantasy of several flavors, but mostly urban fantasy.
 My most recent book is The Reburialists, from Ace.
 If you prefer lighter humor, my Grimm Agency series from Ace books is lots of fun.
-Writing as Jaycee Nelson, I’ve even published a rom-com, Toys.
+Writing as Jaycee Nelson, I’ve even published a rom-com, Toys, and am currently drafting a romance.
 If you want to know my writing style, check them out.
 Those books got their start in Pitchwars.
 Yours could be next.

 What I’m Looking For:

-Age Range: Adult or NA (though I’m not sure what NA fantasy would be.
-A wizard living in the cellar of his parent’s tower and struggling to find a balance to his hex-life?)
-If you have a heartwarming YA middle grade erotic picture book, feel free to look at the other mentors.
+Age Range: Adult.
+Don’t even bring NA this time to lay at my doorstep – I’m not the right person for it, and if you have a heartwarming YA middle grade erotic picture book, feel free to look at the other mentors.
 I’m here for the big boys and girls and looking for a story aimed at them.

-Genre: I love fantasy of all flavors.
-Sci-Fi is awesome too, particularly the type that makes me question what it means to be human, or what effect technology has on society as a whole.
-If you’ve got quirky, funny, downright strange in your manuscript, look me up.
+Genre: This year, I’m primarily looking for science fiction of all scales of hardness.
+One big lie?
+Bring it.
+Sci-fantasy?
+You bet.
+When it comes to SF, I am particularly interested in the type that makes me question what it means to be human, or what effect technology has on society as a whole.
+Think Ghost in the Shell (original, not whitewashed, Japanese version with the ending that defies our desire for satisfaction).
+I also love fantasy, but this year I’m looking for SF Primarily and Fantasy second.
+If you send me fantasy, it has to knock my socks off, and I am very attached to my socks.
+If you’ve got quirky, funny, downright strange in your manuscript, regardless of genre, look me up.
 And more than anything, I’m looking for that story telling voice that makes me lose myself in the piece so that I get to the end of the sample pages and whisper dark curses on you, your descendants, and your meter-man for not having more of the story.

 Things I detest: